inertia186/cobblebot/README.md

 the `resque` namespace remain unchanged.
 Stop scheduler and worker processes before switching releases, then restart them in the sequence above.

+The log monitor uses file-tail 1.4 and starts at the end of the existing `latest.log`, so starting a worker does not replay historical commands.
+It polls to EOF on one open handle for a bounded number of ticks and follows both copy-truncate and rename/recreate rotation.
+The managed standby runs for 1200 quarter-second ticks (five minutes); the queue policy supplies its replacement.
+Log monitoring does not query Minecraft status before reading an existing log.
+If the log is absent at startup, the worker returns and the next scheduled standby retries.

 Rails 7 defaults use SHA-256 for the application key generator.
 The first deployment that includes those defaults invalidates existing encrypted admin session cookies, so operators should expect to sign in again after that deploy.